 The Plan uses a market approach for fair value measurements and endeavors to use the best information available.
 Accordingly, valuation techniques that maximize the use of observable inputs are favored.
-The following table presents the fair value hierarchy table for assets and liabilities measured at fair value, on a recurring basis, as set forth in SFAS No. 157:
+The following tables present the fair value hierarchy table for assets and liabilities measured at fair value, on a recurring basis: